kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### Chat with the American Matthew

 - The (apparently) American account [`@Matthew49200183`](https://x.com/Matthew49200183) has been following me [since August](august.md#matthew).
-- I detail some of his more [interesting tweets](november.md#matthew) in November 2023 information particularly with regards to connected activity from teachers, staff, and adult students at the conservatory.
+- I detail some of his more [interesting tweets](november.md#matthew) in November 2023 information, particularly with regards to associated conspiratorial activity from teachers, staff, and adult students at the conservatory.
-- We DM when I'm in my hotel in Madrid after he posts a triggered tweet romance language references and references to Batman (one of the hypno-memes used commonly).
+- We DM when I'm in my hotel in Madrid after he posts triggering romance language and references to Batman (one of the hypno-memes commonly used).

 [![Batman](../../content/tweets/december-2023/batman-kneads.png)](https://x.com/Matthew49200183/status/1736259282029473849)

+- Note the reference to *selective permeable membrane*.
+- I'm triggered by these references, and [the interactions we've had related to my conservatory attendance](november.md#matthew).
+- I'm also extremely euphoric and high over these December days.
+I just think I'm overly happy at the time.
+Looking back, I was definitely under the influence of something.
-- Due to these references, and [the interactions we've had related to my conservatory attendance](november.md#matthew), I'm sure it's the trumpet teacher, or someone very close to him who speaks English.
+- I'm sure this Matthew is the trumpet teacher, or someone very close to him who speaks English.
 - I now believe many of these fake accounts are auto-posting, delegate accounts run by global conspirators and a criminal can gain access to them at any moment.
 - When you scroll through them you see multiple retweets usually over the last few hours and days, which I believe is auto-generated.
 - You rarely see self-authored tweets on these accounts unless, perhaps, they are duplicate fake accounts whereby the software is set up to post the same content as the original and it, therefore, looks more legit.